j-o-e-d-o-e/git/README.md

 ### Show/create branches

 - `git branch` shows current branches.
 Currently checked out branched is marked with an asteriks
-- `git branch -a` shows all branches.
-With option `-r` only remotes
+- `git branch -a` shows all branches, with option `-r` only remotes
 - `git branch <name>` creates new branch with the specified name
 - it matters to which branch HEAD currently points when creating new branch, because the new branch branches from this branch